 Choices about your health information

 We will not use or release your health information without your written permission, except as described in this Notice.
+In some cases, you may be able to ask us to disclose your health information to the third-party application of your choosing.
 For the most part, you have the right and choice to tell us to:

 - Share information with your family, close friends or others involved in payment for your care.